Back to Trends

 Global trends in childhood obesity

-After controlling for age, the global prevalence of obesity for girls increased from 0.7% in 1975 to 5.6% in 2016, and 0.9% to 7.8% for boys, while rates of underweight decreased for both boys and girls over this time.3
+After controlling for age, the global prevalence of obesity for girls increased from 1.7% in 1990 to 6.9% in 2022, and 2.1% to 9.3% for boys, while rates of underweight decreased for both boys and girls over this time.1

-The transition of low and middle income countries from traditional diets to Western-style diets high in sugar and fat products has been described as the ‘nutrition transition’.4 The prevalence of obesity is relatively low in many low and middle income countries (LMICs), but is rapidly increasing over time.
-This has been driven by a transition away from traditional diets to more 'western' style diets characterised by highly processed foods high in sugar and fat.
-This means many LMICs are living with the double burden of under and over nutrition, leading to poorer educational and diet-related health outcomes across the life course.2
+The prevalence of obesity is relatively low in many low- and middle-income countries (LMICs) but is rapidly increasing over time.
+This has been driven by a transition away from traditional diets to more 'western' style diets characterised by highly processed foods high in sugar and fat, sometimes described as the ‘nutrition transition’.3 This means many LMICs are living with the double burden of under and over nutrition, leading to poorer educational and diet-related health outcomes across the life course.1

 Global trends in childhood obesity among boys